canyoldas0/SpotifySearch/README.md

 - Coordinator pattern is a great way to handle navigations and flows, when the app is scaling, it helps you a lot.
 However, for this scale of project, it wasn't necessary to do it, The reason why I chose is that case studies are never scalable kind of projects, but I wanted it to approach this project as it is a real life project.
 - UIs can be more abstracted, more customizable for reusability.
 - Spotify SDK could be used, if somehow this project required some playback from Spotify, I would have gone for it for sure.
+- Mock Service Requests could be added and some kind of a local resource manager could be added to make testing more reliable.
+Instead, I chose to go with dummies (stub).

 ### Summary